 Internal colour – The colour of the finished brick develops during firing, and is normally different from the colour of the un-burnt clay.
 In most bricks, the whole body reaches more or less the same colour, but not always.
 I have some broken pieces of a modern brick that is red near the surface but grey in the middle, where the temperature was not so high for so long during firing.

-Miniature brick – I found this very small brick (53x73 x145) next to a demolished wall that had been built with them.
+Miniature bricks – I found a very small brick (53x73 x145) next to a demolished wall that had been built with them.
 Miniature bricks of this size were sometimes made as fireplace brickettes by several stock brick makers.
+This was confirmed when I was offered two more (55x75x145) from a demolished fire place in a house also in Wokingham, built in 1952

 Brick souvenir – I bought this tiny brick (28x40x80) at Avoncroft Museum .
 This one was obviously made to be sold as a souvenir, but very small bricks were also sometimes used by salesmen as samples.
 If you think about it, carrying round a box of full size bricks as samples would be hard work.
 I know from experience of taking my collection to show people after giving a talk on brickwork .
 I found a picture of an even smaller brick sample here.